DIYOceanography/DIYOceanography_BZH/docs/why-DIY-Oceanography-BZH.rst

 Motivation and Context
 ----------------------

-Projects including developments of open DIY monitoring systems of the ocean have been multiplying over the last couple of years and worldwide [BUT2021]_ [MAR2021]_.
+Projects including developments of open DIY monitoring systems of the ocean have been multiplying over the last couple of years and worldwide [Butler 2021] [Marcelli 2021].
 Our objective is too centralize knowledge and material that may foster the development these projects.

 Our effort has been so far conducted from Brest (France) with members principally from the academic and public societies.